Wonderland

 Lyrics

-(Eb)Flash ing lights, and we took a wrong to turn, and we (Cm)fell all a down a rab bit hole.
+(Eb)Flash ing lights, and we took a wrong to turn, and we (Cm)fell a down a rab bit hole.

 (Ab)Did n’t they tell (Cm)us, “Don’t rush in to things”?